The Meaning of Numbers: Number 23

-Psalm 23 is perhaps the most well known and popular of all the Psalms.
+Psalm 23 is the most well known, popular and beloved of all the Psalms.
 King David, who wrote it, sings of God's protection, guidance, refreshment, abundant blessing and promise of eternal life to those who love him.

 In 609 B.C., after the death of King Josiah, his 23 year old son Jehoahaz succeeded him as ruler.
 His reign, however, would become one of the shortest in Judah's history.
 After being king for only three months, he is taken prisoner and dethroned by the Egyptian Pharaoh Neco.
 Jehoahaz, who would die as a captive in Egypt, is replaced by Jehoiakim (2Kings 23:31 - 34).

-Jezebel is perhaps the most evil woman mentioned in the Bible.
-She is reference a total of twenty-three times in God's word.
+Jezebel is perhaps the most evil woman mentioned in God's word.
+She is reference twenty-three times in God's word.
 Compare this to Mary, Jesus' mother, who is mentioned by name only nineteen times!

 In at least one instance, the number 23 conveys the meaning that a special group of people is reserved by God for his service and therefore ineligible to fight.
 On God's command, Moses instituted a count of all the men in Israel who were twenty years old or older (all those who could go to war, Num.
 26:1 - 2).
 It was discovered, a short time before Moses' death, that there were 601,730 males among the people.